 Page last updated:

-This topic describes Pivotal Application Service (PAS) and how it works with Pivotal Platform.
+This topic describes Pivotal Application Service (PAS) and how it works with Ops Manager.

 Cloud platforms let anyone deploy network apps or services and make them available to the world in a few minutes.
 When an app becomes popular, the cloud scales it to handle more traffic, replacing build-out and migration efforts that once took months with a few keystrokes.
 Cloud platforms enable you to focus exclusively on your apps and data without worrying about underlying infrastructure.